pratikunterwegs/forest-clearance-india/README.md

 ![Area by Year pre 2014](https://github.com/vjjan91/WithdrawEIA2020/blob/master/Figures/pre2014_Area_by_Year.png)

-Post 2014, large chunks of forested land were approved for clearing in the year 2016.Notice, that **the amount of forest area approved for clearing in 2016 was more than double the amount of forest area approved for clearing in 2006 alone**
+Post 2014, large chunks of forested land were approved for clearing in the year 2016.
+Notice, that **the amount of forest area approved for clearing in 2016 was more than double the amount of forest area approved for clearing in 2006 alone.**

 ![Area by Year post 2014](https://github.com/vjjan91/WithdrawEIA2020/blob/master/Figures/post2014_Area_by_Year.png)